 The proposed regulation is based on new research into the world-wide pattern of real heavy commercial vehicle use.
-From the collected data, two representative test cycles, one transient test cycle (WHTC) and one steady state test cycle (WHSC), have been created covering typical driving conditions in the European Union, the United States of America, Japan and Australia.
+From the collected data, two representative test cycles, a transient test cycle (WHTC) with both cold and hot start requirements and a hot start steady state test cycle (WHSC), have been created covering typical driving conditions in the European Union (EU), the United States of America, Japan and Australia.
 Alternative emission measurement procedures have been developed by an expert committee in ISO and have been published in ISO 16183.
 This standard reflects exhaust emissions measurement technology with the potential for accurately measuring the pollutant emissions from future low emission engines.
 This work has been the basis for future Japanese and the EU emission legislation.
-In contrast, substantial work has been undertaken on a different basis in the last several years in the United States of America to make major additional improvements to the emissions measurement procedures, testing protocols, and regulatory structure for both highway heavy-duty and non-road heavy-duty engines.
+In parallel, substantial work has been undertaken on a different basis in the last several years in the United States of America to make major improvements to the emissions measurement procedures, testing protocols, and regulatory structure for both highway heavy-duty and non-road heavy-duty engines.
 This work is documented in the rulemaking of the United States of America and was published on 13 July 2005.
-In some cases, those methods are already reflected in this gtr.
+Some of those new testing protocols are already reflected in this gtr.

 It is recognized by the Contracting Parties to the 1998 Agreement that a long-term goal for highway heavy-duty diesel engine testing and non-road diesel engine testing would be gtrs which are similar in structure and substance with respect to measurement equipment, procedures and requirements.
 Therefore, the Contracting Parties recognize there will be a need in the future to amend this gtr in order to have as much commonality as is possible between the highway heavy-duty diesel gtr and the non-road diesel gtr currently under development.
 As discussed below, this gtr does not contain emission limit values.
 When this gtr is amended in the future to include limit values, that may be the appropriate time to reconcile any substantive differences between the world-wide heavy-duty certification procedure (WHDC) gtr and the future gtr on non-road mobile machinery (NRMM).
 At this stage, the limit values shall be developed by the Contracting Parties according to their own rules of procedure.
-It is understood that the Contracting Parties are not expected to adopt this gtr into their legislation within the first (three/five) years after its establishing into the Global Registry (article 6 of the Agreement).